 Alan Ryan - "Sheets"

-Alan Ryan - Cast a Cold Eye(adequate) Anne River Siddons - The House Next Door(excellent)
+Alan Ryan - Cast a Cold Eye(between poor and okay) Anne River Siddons - The House Next Door(excellent)

 Bernard Taylor - Sweetheart, Sweetheart(not very good)

 Bernard Taylor - The Godsend

 Campbell Black - Letters from the Dead

 Hugh Lamb - Black Reaper